Docs

 The migration seems flaky and keeps failing

-By default, running the migration command will try and migrate all existing MDX files in your project according to the MDX 2 specification.
-However, this might not always be possible, and you might run into issues during the migration.
+By default, running the migration command will prompt you to update the existing MDX files in your project according to the MDX version supported by Storybook.
+However, this might be a disruptive process, specifically if you're upgrading from a previous version of Storybook where you were using the legacy MDX format.
 To help you troubleshoot those issues, we've prepared some recommendations that might help you.

 Start by running the following command inside your project directory: